playgameservices/android-basic-samples/README.md

     * **TypeANumber**.
 Shows leaderboards and achievements.
 In this exciting game, you type the score you think you deserve.
 But wait!
 There is a twist.
 If you are playing in easy mode, you get the score you requested.
 However, if you are playing in hard mode, you only get half! (tough game, we know).

-   * **EndlessTunnel** - a more complex sample that shows how to integrate Google Play Games into an NDK game written in C++.

    * **SkeletonTbmp** A trivial turn-based-multiplayer game.
 In this thrilling game, you can invite many friends, then send a shared gamestate string back and forth until someone finishes, cancels, or the second-to-last player leaves.

    * **BeGenerous** Send gifts and game requests to other players of BeGenerous.